matthekim/hexo-material-netlify/source/_posts/services/access-control.md

 icon: /images/uploads/accesscontrol.svg
 title: Access Control
 text: >-
+  ## Guarantee a smooth entrance flow and eliminate ticket fraud

   From standard tickets to RFID wristband scanning.
 To manage public entrances and/or to streamline the entrance flow to specific areas…
 textlong: >-